A Comprehensive Study of WIMP Models Explaining the Fermi-LAT Galactic Center Excess: Results

 \paragraph{Vector coupling.} The $s$–channel funnel is narrow and centered at $m_{\rm DM}\simeq m_{Z'}/2$.
 Away from the pole, the spin–independent LZ limit lies well below the relic–density line and excludes the parameter space.
 Near the pole, Breit–Wigner enhancement lowers the coupling required for the thermal target, producing a thin corridor where the relic curve dips beneath the SI bound and overlaps the GCE–preferred band, with typical values $\lambda_{\rm portal}\sim 5\times10^{-4}$.
 Indirect limits (dSphs) modestly trim the edges of this corridor but remain subdominant to SI constraints.

 \paragraph{Axial–vector coupling.} Here the leading nuclear response is spin–dependent; we therefore compare to the LZ SD–neutron bound.
+We also display the bounds obtained with the sensitivity forecast from the DARWIN detector for SD–neutron bound.
 The relic–density curve is flatter across the resonance than in the pure–vector case, but SD constraints still restrict viability to a very small neighborhood around the pole.
 After imposing the GCE fit, only a narrow overlap remains, with representative couplings $\lambda_{\rm portal}\sim 2.5\times10^{-2}$.
 Away from the resonance, the combination of relic density and SD direct–detection limits excludes the model.

 For both couplings, the surviving parameter space is confined to a narrow resonant corridor around $m_{\rm DM}\simeq m_{Z'}/2$.
 The pure vector case retains a small but finite overlap between relic density, SI limits, and the GCE band, while the axial–vector case leaves only a marginal sliver once SD and GCE constraints are applied.